HLRichardson-Git/Gestalt/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Gestalt Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it, is governed by the [Gestalt Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [hunter@hunterrichardson.com]().

 ## I don't want to read this whole thing I just have a question!!!

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-We have an official message board with a detailed FAQ and where the community chimes in with helpful advice if you have questions.
+We have an official message board with a detailed FAQ, where the community chimes in with helpful advice if you have questions.

 * [Github Discussions, the official Gestalt message board](https://github.com/HLRichardson-Git/Gestalt/discussions)